Course Level: Updating

 Details of speakers/trainers

-Robert Brown is a barrister at Arden Chambers, specialising in housing, landlord & tenant, property, and public Law.
+Robert Brown is a barrister at Selborne Chambers and specialises in housing, landlord & tenant, property, and public Law.
 He is an Editor of the Housing Law Reports and a co-author of Arden & Partington on Housing Law and Judicial Review Proceedings: A Practitioner's Guide (3rd edition).
 He has lectured and provided training on a wide range of landlord and tenant topics and is recommended for Social Housing in Chambers & Partners and Legal 500.

 Sam Madge-Wyld is a barrister practising from Tanfield Chambers.
 His areas of specialism include housing, local government and landlord and tenant.
 His practice includes acting for landlords and tenants in a variety of disputes throughout the country.
 Sam also lectures, teaches and writes extensively in housing law.
 He co-authored the 6th Edition of the Housing Law Casebook and the 7th edition of Quiet Enjoyment.
 He is also a contributor to the Local Government Encyclopaedia.
 He is recommended for Social Housing in Chambers & Partners